Personal injury solicitors

-We have helped injured claimants in Bingley, West Yorkshire and throughout the UK get compensation for:
+We have helped injured claimants in Bingley, West Yorkshire and throughout the UK claim compensation for their injuries.

 Am I eligible to make a personal injury claim?